Mountain-Hydrology-Research-Group/snow-hydrology/modules/module4.md

 # Background

 [![Watch a video of Ethan Gutmann explaining how scanning lidars can detect both snow depth and blowing snow](https://img.youtube.com/vi/-9Mt2mrmAy8/0.jpg)](https://www.youtube.com/watch?v=-9Mt2mrmAy8)

 In the video above, Ethan explains how the scanning lidars work, while Jessica looks at the lidar equipment.

 Read this article by Charles Parr, Matthew Sturm and Chris Larsen about [Arctic Snowdrift Patterns](https://doi.org/10.1029/2020WR027823).
+Watch Matthew Sturm's lecture on [wind aand snow](https://www.youtube.com/watch?v=rBlDG9Tp8rM&list=PLPG5Ed5L1SY4RpFe-55WAlFZ58-TwwrWw&index=6).
+(Note that this is labeled as Lecture 6 and starts at minute 13:48 on the video.)

 ```note
 ## Lab 4: Wind Speed and Particle Flux